HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Organoid hemartoma of the skin (organoid epidermal nevus), which mainly affects the surface epithelium, hair follicles and the sebaceous and sweat glands.
+Organoid hamartoma of the skin (organoid epidermal nevus) affecting mainly the surface epithelium, hair follicles, and sebaceous and sweat glands.
+Clinically, most cases present with circumscripital alopecia until puberty with smooth skin texture and postpuberty with papillomatous transformation.

 You might also be interested in